-The Official Blog from the author of The Lost Boys Trilogy Novels, published by Random House UK, 2013.
+Official Blog of the author of The Lost Boys Trilogy published by Random House.

 #1 Tip: TAKE IT OUT OF YOUR HEAD!

 Don’t just have this amazing idea and do nothing about it.
 Write that story down.

 Ideas that stay only in your head don’t become anything unless you put it out there, make that idea happen, take it out of your mind and into the paper.